dashio-connect/arduino-dashio/README.md

 ## Release Notes

+### 1.1.5 (3 July 2024)
+- Improve behaviour of onStatusCallback for ESP devices.
+- Improvements to DashioSerial in preparation for release of the Dash Comms Module hardware.

 ### 1.1.4 (22 June 2024)
 - Fix issues when Espressif modified their library for new hardware variants.
 For ESP32, now need to include WiFi.h and change how macAddress is obtained.